(How To Do It, What To Test, And Tools To Use To Improve CTR)

-If you’re looking to improve CTR (click through rates), open rates, and overall email conversion for your email marketing operations and you’re not A/B testing, you’re missing out!
+If you’re looking to improve CTR (click-through rates), open rates, and overall email conversion for your email marketing campaigns for optimization and you’re not A/B testing, you’re missing out!

 Put simply, A/B tests allow you to test the statistical significance of different versions (version A and version B) of important elements of your email.

-After a sample size of recipients have interacted with your email, you’ll gain insight that shows which version was more effective with your visitors.
+After a sample size of recipients has interacted with your email, you’ll gain insight that shows which version was more effective with your visitors to your homepage or CTA.

-A/B tests (also referred to as split tests) are an essential part of maximizing the ROI of your email marketing strategy, because they allow you to improve your email content with insight into your customers behavior and what they like and don’t like.
+A/B tests (also referred to as split tests) are an essential way to increase revenue with your email marketing strategy, because they allow you to optimize your email content with insight into your customer’s behavior and what they like and don’t like.
+You then evaluate the test results from the a/b testing process and draw any conclusions about customer behavior.
+This is incredibly effective for eCommerce.

 That kind of information is like gold when it comes to communicating with your email list, and it can help your company dramatically increase conversion rates in a short time.

-In this post, we’re going to walk you through how to implement an A/B testing strategy, which A/B tests you should run, and which software tools can help you streamline your testing.
+In this post, we’re going to walk you through how to implement an A/B testing strategy, which A/B tests you should run, create conversion goals and which testing software tools can help you streamline your results.

 How to Implement an A/B Testing Framework